Sequedex/Sequedex-build/README.txt

 available as a pdf file (SequedexQuickStart.pdf) or Word document (SequedexQuickStart.docx) in the doc directory.

 For more information on Sequedex, visit http://sequedex.lanl.gov.
+Online documentation can be found at  https://sequedex.readthedocs.io/en/latest/.
-It should be noted that this website is currently out of date having been written originally for Sequedex version 1.
-An updated website is in development.
-In the meantime, a lot of the website is still relevant.
+It should be noted that both the sequedex website and the online documentation were written for Sequedex Version 1 and thus are currently out of date.
+However, updates for Version 2 are under development;  and, in any case, a lot of the website and documentation is still relevant.

 Data modules distributed either with the software or from sequedex.lanl.gov are covered by Los Alamos National Laboratory